Alaska, Discovering

 18. Drove through the Tunnel to Whittier

-We threw this adventure in last minute and are glad we did.
-The Whittier Tunnel is the only way in and out of Whittier and Prince William Sound.
+We threw this adventure in at the last minute and are glad we did.
+The Whittier Tunnel is the only way between Whittier and Prince William Sound.
 It’s 2.5 miles long- the longest in North America.
 This is a one-lane tunnel shared by cars and trains.
-You queue up in a line to wait your turn and then it takes about 10 minutes to drive through the tunnel and the speed limit is 25 mph.
+You queue up in a line to wait your turn, and then it takes about 10 minutes to drive through the tunnel, and the speed limit is 25 mph.
 Cars are allowed to drive through the tunnel every half hour.
 While you wait, you’ll have gorgeous views of waterfalls.

 19. Enjoyed the Whittier boat harbor

 It was a very quiet day in Whittier, as the last day for cruise ships to port in the area was two days prior.
-This meant it was us and a few fishermen in the boat harbor in Whittier.
-So charming and to view and we also had eagles flying over us looking for lunch while we visited the harbor.
+This meant it was us and a few fishermen in the boat harbor.
+It was so charming and beautiful to view, and we also had eagles flying over us looking for lunch while we visited the harbor.

 20. Hiked to Exit Glacier in Kenai Fjords National Park

-The Glacier Overlook Loop Trail is 2.2 miles, well-maintained, and moderately strenuous.
-If you’re looking for something more challenging you can take follow the 8-mile Harding Icefield Trail.
+The Glacier Overlook Loop Trail is 2.2 miles long, well-maintained, and moderately strenuous.
+If you’re looking for something more challenging, you can follow the 8-mile Harding Icefield Trail.

-Again, we recommend you arrive early if you want the trail mostly to yourself.
-You’ll notice a sign at the entrance of the trail that alerts visitors of bear sightings that day.
+Again, we recommend you arrive early if you want the trail primarily to yourself.
+You’ll notice a sign at the trail entrance that alerts visitors of bear sightings that day.

 How to Get To Exit Glacier from Seward

 We planned to hit Exit Glacier on our way out of Seward.
-Even though we took the scenic drive down to Seward we had to immediately board the boat for our tour.
-We took another day to do a scenic drive to Seward so we could see it for ourselves.
+Even though we took the scenic drive down to Seward, we had to board the boat for our tour immediately.
+We took another day to do a scenic drive to Seward to see it ourselves.

 A Chance Encounter

-This experience was unique to us but the story is worth telling.
-We connected with the childhood and life-long best friend of Dusty’s mom, who moved to Alaska to marry her sweetheart just out of high school and has lived there ever since 1969.
+This experience was unique to us, but the story is worth telling.
+We connected with Dusty’s mom’s childhood and lifelong best friend, who moved to Alaska to marry her sweetheart just out of high school and has lived there ever since 1969.
 They remained lifelong friends until Dusty’s parents passed away.

-This dinner was why we couldn’t drive all the way to walk onto Matanuska Glacier but we don’t have any regrets.
-It was a wonderful, chance encounter.
+This dinner was why we couldn’t drive all the way to walk onto Matanuska Glacier, but we don’t have any regrets.
+It was an excellent chance encounter.

 Will We Visit Alaska Again?

-Absolutely, that is our plan!
-Alaska was so beautiful and has left such an impression on us that we intend to plan future trips to see more of Alaska and experience other parts of the beautiful state.
+That is our plan!
+Alaska was so beautiful and left such an impression on us that we intend to plan future trips to see more of it and experience other parts of the state.

-The next trip we would like to include: visiting Juneau, visiting Denali National Park, and seeing the Northern Lights in Fairbanks.
-Looks like we will need several trips because none of our remaining bucket list items are close.
+The next trip we would like to take includes visiting Juneau, Denali National Park, and seeing the Northern Lights in Fairbanks.
+It looks like we will need several trips because none of our remaining bucket list items are close.

 Like it?
 Pin For Later!